A longing for far-off destinations and an urge to be on the road took us to Gandhiji’s ashram in Ahmedabad.

 REVELATION OF THE KUTIRs:- The Ashram is spread across kutirs (huts)which convey various messages about our leaders and of course Gandhiji..!

-- HRIDIYA KUNJ – It is the premier kutir in the center of the Ashram where Gandhiji stayed.
+- HRIDIYA KUNJ – It is the premier kutir in the centre of the Ashram where Gandhiji stayed.

 - NANDINI – It is a guesthouse, where guests from India and abroad are offered to stay.